Banner Images

 After the choir trip was over we went directly from seeing everyone off at the Shannon airport up to see the Cliffs of Mohrer, which were amazing even though it was still kind of overcast at this point.

 That evening we made it to Trallee.
-The next morning we wanted to go Dingle Peninsula and the Bed and Breakfast owner suggested we take the Connor Pass, the highest road in Ireland, taking us over the spine of the Slieve Mish Mountains.
+The next morning we wanted to go to the Dingle Peninsula and the Bed and Breakfast owner suggested we take the Connor Pass, the highest road in Ireland, taking us over the spine of the Slieve Mish Mountains.
 I took this panorama at the top looking back towards Trallee.

 Like the Ring of Kerry, you just drive along the coast of Dingle.
 This part is called Slea Head.